auth0/docs/articles/server-platforms/_includes/_authorization-introduction.md

 to match the condition that fits your needs.
 Notice that you can also set more roles other than `admin` and `user`, or customize the whole rule as you please.

-By default, it says that if the user email contains `@example.com` he will be given an `admin` role, otherwise a regular `user` role.
+By default, it says that if the user email contains `@example.com` they will be given an `admin` role, otherwise a regular `user` role.